Evidence Base

 Real-world GI resolution curve

-Beyond the published trials, Flore tracks symptom resolution within its own paired real-world cohort.
-Resolution is not a one-time snapshot — it compounds over time as each formulation is iterated against repeat sequencing.
-These are real-world, observational figures, not a controlled trial.
+Beyond the published trials, Flore tracks patient-reported symptoms within its own paired real-world cohort as each formulation is iterated against repeat sequencing.
+These are real-world, observational signals, not a controlled trial — and because there is no control arm, Flore does not publish condition-level efficacy percentages.

 Gastrointestinal · paired cohort (n=651)

-Early-interval (<6 months) GI signal within the same cohort: pooled GI symptom resolution 47.3%, IBS 64.7%, GERD 54.2%.
-Figures are drawn from a paired real-world cohort tracked across ~6.6-month median intervals and followed longitudinally out to 20 months; analyses used McNemar's test with Benjamini–Hochberg FDR correction.
+Signals are drawn from a paired real-world cohort tracked across ~6.6-month median intervals and followed longitudinally out to 20 months.
+Because the dataset has no control arm, Flore does not publish condition-level efficacy percentages; these patient-reported observations are hypothesis-generating and do not establish efficacy.
 Real-world evidence, not a controlled trial.
 No statement here is a disease claim.

 Founder's translational-science record